-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects are likely to occur when the development comes forward and is completed.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN2, 3, 9 and 15.
+The effects are likely to occur when the development comes forward and is completed.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'do nothing scenario' the housing requirements may not be met or there is the possibility that speculative development could come forward on less sustainable sites on the edge of the village, having a significant effect on its character and the open countryside.
 This policy will have a negative effect on natural beauty and a positive effect in addressing housing needs but neither effect will be significant.
-CRAN1C: East of Longfields - 0 0 ++ 0 0 0 0 0 0 0 This policy allocates a development site adjacent to the settlement boundary of Cranleigh village.
+CRAN1C: Land off Bloggs Way 0 0 + + 0 0 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN2, 3, 9 and 15.
 The effects are likely to occur when the development comes forward and is completed.
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario' the housing requirements may not be met or there is the possibility that speculative development could come forward on less sustainable sites on the edge of the village, having a